 Let’s start with the laughs… this book includes one of the absolute funniest scenes we can remember (the tutorial – IYKYK)!
 Angela was laughing out loud while listening to the audiobook and had to rewind and listen again to catch every hilarious detail!
 Then she played the scene over for her husband, who was literally in tears from laughing so hard.

-On the flip side, this story deals with some heavier issues, including both emotional and physical abuse.
+On the flip side, there are heavier issues, including both emotional and physical abuse.
 Neither is graphically portrayed on the page, but the impacts on the survivors are felt throughout the book.

 We could go on and on, but we don’t want to spoil anything for you.
 We’ll just leave you with this, in case you’re not already convinced to pick up this book… the lovable characters include a baby goat in pajamas and a pig named Kevin Bacon.